Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-client-on-your-computer.md

 Genus desktop clients may be [configured to automatically update](../../../users/navigate-view-modify-and-control/working-in-tables/configure-automatic-updates.md "Configure Automatic Updates") themselves.

-If the Genus desktop client finds that the Genus Server on the application server run a <span style="FONT-STYLE: italic">newer version than itself, the following steps take place:
+If the Genus desktop client finds that the Genus Server on the application server run a _newer_ version than itself, the following steps take place:

-1. The Genus dektop client setup executable file <span style="FONT-STYLE: italic">GenusSetup.exe is downloaded from the application server.
+1. The Genus dektop client setup executable file _GenusSetup.exe_ is downloaded from the application server.
 2. The instance of the Genus desktop client which you started is terminated.
 3. The setup executable file is started automatically and an installation wizard will appear, and you must follow the instructions on screen to complete the upgrade.
 4. During this process, you are asked to start the Genus desktop client again after the installation is complete.

-If the Genus desktop client finds that the Genus Server on the application server run an <span style="FONT-STYLE: italic">older version than itself, the following steps take place:
+If the Genus desktop client finds that the Genus Server on the application server run an _older_ version than itself, the following steps take place:

 1. If the older version already exists on the user's Personal Computer or laptop, the instance of the Genus desktop client which you started will be terminated, and the older version gets started.
 2. If the older version does not exists, a the old executable is downloaded from the application server and placed on a folder on your client computer.
 An upgrade installation is not necessary in such circumstances.
 The instance of the Genus desktop client which you started is then terminated, and the older version is started.